Overcoming Barriers Plans for the Future

 Training professionals globally which will give families access to support locally and earlier in the conflict.

-- We plan to develop a second mental health online training in collaboration with William James College.
-Work has already begun on the content and we expect it to be available by mid 2020.
+- We are developing a second mental health online training in collaboration with William James College.
+Work has already begun on the content and we expect it to be available by the end of 2020.
 Stay tuned for updates!

 Providing Resources for Families and Professionals

-- Additionally we received a grant to begin work on a Spanish version of our very popular Overcoming the Coparenting Trap: Essential Parenting Skills When a Child Resists a Parent.
+- Additionally a Spanish version of Overcoming the Coparenting Trap: Essential Parenting Skills When a Child Resists a Parent that should be out by end of 2020.

 Ensuring independent program evaluation and oversight of our innovative efforts.